tldr-pages/tldr/pages/osx/brew.md

 # brew

-> Package manager for OS X.
+> Package manager for macOS.

 - Search for available formulas: